π Stay one step ahead: Navigating medication benefits and risks made easy in 2025.

 Every day in my clinic, I sit across from people who've been told contradictory things about pain medications:

-One doctor says opioids are evil
+One doctor says opioids are evil and refuses to refill the patientβs prescription.

-Another says they're essential to stop pain
+Another says they're essential to stop pain but wonβt tell you they are addictive.

-Your family doctor is hesitant to prescribe anything stronger than Tylenol
+Your family doctor is hesitant to prescribe anything stronger than Tylenol.

-Here's what I've learned from thousands of these conversations: the medication decision should always start with your goals, not the drug.
+the medication decision should always start with your goals, not the drug.

 When someone tells me their pain is 8/10, my first question isn't "What medication do you want?"
 It's "What do you want to be able to do that you can't do now?"